Yanruyan/mlp_ctr/README.md

 # mlp_ctr
-A tensorflow implementation of Multi-Layer Perceptron network
+A tensorflow implementation of Multi-Layer Perceptron network for CTR prediction.